 The 2004-05 Panini Megacracks card (#71) is Lionel Messi’s most valuable rookie card.

-Is A Lionel Messi Rookie Card A Good Investment?
+Are Lionel Messi Rookie Cards A Good Investment?

 If you’re investing in soccer cards, then a Messi rookie is still one of the best investments you can make, despite some of them being very highly valued already.
 He’s a name that holds clout in the sports card market.

 His main rookie cards aren’t exactly an entry level investment anymore, considering they’re going for multiple hundreds of thousands of dollars in high grades, however, there’s the option of fractional sports card ownership now, so you could always buy a smaller share of those cards at an affordable amount for an everyday sports card investor.